MohabMohie/MohabMohie/README.md

 Software Quality Manager / Test Automation Expert
 -------------------------------------------------

 I'm a Consultant Software Development Engineer in Test 🤖⚙️ with 12+ years of experience, and Senior Test Automation Instructor with 400+ students.
 Holding several certificates in Agile Development, Software Quality Control, and Test Automation.
-I'm also the creator of [SHAFT_Engine](https://github.com/shafthq/SHAFT_ENGINE) and do-founder of [Automatest](https://www.facebook.com/groups/Automatest) the largest online Test Automation Hub in the MEA region.
+I'm also the creator of [SHAFT_Engine](https://github.com/shafthq/SHAFT_ENGINE) and co-founder of [Automatest](https://www.facebook.com/groups/Automatest) the largest online Test Automation Hub in the MEA region.

 * 🌍  I'm based in Cairo, Egypt
 * ✉️  You can contact me at [mohab.mohieeldeen@outlook.com](mailto:mohab.mohieeldeen@outlook.com)